Kezanwar/todolist-vanillaJS/README.md

 # todolist-vanillaJS

-Simple to do list using Vanilla JS
+A Simple to do list using;

+Vanilla JS, localStorage, CSS Variables, Font Awesome, Flexbox & more :D